 This course helps students to write music that works for a given practical application such as film music, theatre music, multimedia performances, radio/television commercials, web pages, New Age music, and popular songs.
 Students are required to work on topics that vary from year to year.
-The course is offered in alternate years with MUSI3023 Composing for the concert world.
+The course is offered in alternate years with "MUSI3023 Composing for the concert world".
+Prerequisite: MUSI1023, MUSI2026 or instructor's consent.